joshlk/robotchinwag.com/_posts/2024-05-03-the-tensor-calculus-you-need-for-deep-learning.md

 \frac{\partial y_{i \ldots j}}{\partial x_{a \ldots b}}=\frac{\partial x_{i \ldots j}}{\partial x_{a \ldots b}}
 $$

-- The derivative of a tensor with respect to itself is a product of Krockener deltas.
+- The derivative of a tensor with respect to itself is a product of Kronecker deltas.
 For example, for an order-1 tensor:

 $$
 \frac{\partial x_{i}}{\partial x_{p}}=\delta_{i p}